NVIDIA/DL4AGX/docker/README.md

 > Note: depending in some containers only one toolchain will work.
 The Dockerfiles have steps to ensure you
 > will not encounter errors for missing directories when trying to build but for a QNX container only the `D5Q-toolchain` will
-> actually compile targets, similarly only the `D5L-toolchain` wil only compile targets when using a
+> actually compile targets, similarly only the `D5L-toolchain` will only compile targets when using a
 > container with the aarch64 Linux PDK